karlospn/mytechramblings-site-source-code/content/posts/automate-azure-devops-setup-using-terraform.md

 # Scenario to build

+I'm going try to build a more or less "realistic" scenario.
+So we're going to build the following scenario:

 - We have 2 development teams (the commercial dev team and the sales dev team).
 - We have 1 managers team.
 - Those 3 teams have been created as groups on my Azure Active Directory.
 - We want to enroll them on my AzDo organization so they can start working as soon as possible.

-So we're going to build the following scenario:

-1 - We want to enroll both AAD groups into my AzDo organization and assign all the users from those groups a license.
+1 - We need to enroll those 3 AAD groups into my AzDo organization and assign a license to every member of the group.
-2 - We want to create a Team Project for each team.
+2 - We need to create a Team Project for each development team.
+The managers team doesn't need a Team Project.
-3 - We want to give permissions to each AAD group so each team can start working on his Team Project.
+3 - We need to add permissions to each AAD group so each team can start working on his respective Team Project.
-4 - We want to create the git repositories for all the applications that each team are going to develop.
-Also we want to set the branch policies for the main branch for each repository we're going to create.
+4 - We need to create the git repositories for all the applications that each team are going to develop.
+Also for every git repository we create, we want to set some branch policies in the main branch.

 # Step 0 - Setup the Terraform providers